stgnet/bin/README.md

 * fix-resolv - add public dns servers  to /etc/resolv.conf to fix errors This can also be installed in crontab to patch after change
 * fix-date - force an immediate ntpd resync to pool.ntp.org
-* ssh-key - install key on remote system for no-prompt ssh/scp/rsync access
+* sshkey - install key on remote system for no-prompt ssh/scp/rsync access
+* webconf - auto build apache virtual.conf from /var/www/domain.com directories

 LICENSE
 -------